ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-4/exercise-4.md

 # Task 4.3 Use the Data Science experience to train a machine learning model to predict trip duration using data from Fabric lakehouse.

 # Task 4.4 Explore and visualize the predictions and model performance from Power BI report using DirectLake.
+In this exercise, we will use Microsoft Fabric Direct Lake feature that enables direct connectivity from Semantic models to Lakehouse tables in direct query mode with automatic data refresh.
+In the following steps you will use the prediction data produced in the previous task  *"4.3 Use the Data Science experience to train a machine learning model"*
+##### Steps to follow.

+1. Navigate to the lakehouse artifact in your workspace, that you used as part of the previous exercises and open the lakehouse UI.

+2. Click on the "New semantic model" button on the top ribbon, and in the dialog box enter the name for the semantic model (NYCTaxiTrips) and select **nyctaxi_pred** and click confirm to create a new semantic model linked to the predictions data produced in exercise 4.3.

+3. On the semantic model UI click on the ***New report*** button on the top ribbonto open the Power BI report authoring page in a new browser window.
+You can now  create various visuals as per your requirement to generate insights from the prediction dataset or follow the steps outlined below.

+#### Sample Visuals to analyze predictedTripDuration.

+1. Create a Slicer visualization for pickupDate.
+  - Select the slicer option from the visualizations pane and select ***pickupDate*** from the data pane and drop it on the created slicer visualization field of the date slider visual.

+2. Visualize Average tripDuration and predictedTripDuration by timeBins using a clustered column chart.
+  - Add a clustered column chart, add ***timeBins*** to X-axis, ***tripDuration*** and ***predictedTripDuration* **to Y-axis and change the aggregation method to Average.

+3. Visualize Average tripDuration and predictedTripDuration by weekDayName.
+  - Add an area chart visual and add ***weekDayName* **onto X-axis, ***tripDuration*** to Y-axis and ***predictedTripDuration*** to secondary Y-axis.
+Switch aggregation method to Average for both Y-axes.

+4. Add Card visuals for overall predictedTripDuration and tripDuration.
+  - Add a Card Visual and add predictedTripDuration to the fields and switch aggregation method to Average.
+  - Add a Card Visual and add TripDuration to the fields and switch aggregation method to Average.

+5. Visualize Average tripDuration and predictedTripDuration by pickupDate using line chart.
+  - Add a line chart visual and add ***pickupDate*** onto X-axis, ***tripDuration*** and ***predictedTripDuration*** to Y-axis and switch aggregation method to Average for both fields.

+6. Visualize Average predictedTripDuration using a map visual.
+  - Add a map chart visual and add ***startLat* **to Latitude** *and startLon* **to Longitude fields.
+  - Add ***predictedTripDuration* **to bubble size field and switch the aggregation method of predictedTripDuration to Average.

 > [!IMPORTANT]
 > Once completed, go to [Exercise 5](./../exercise-5/exercise-5.md).
 If time permits before the next exercise begins, consider continuing with [Advanced steps](./../extra/extra.md).